 Emily Choy became hooked on the Arctic when, as a Master’s student, she jumped on a research opportunity to study the effects of manmade contaminants on High Arctic food webs on Devon Island, Nunavut.
 “When I experienced how out of the world it was and observed the wildlife that are so highly adapted to the Arctic environment, I just fell in love,” says Choy.
-She has remained in Arctic research ever since, studying the impacts of climate change on Arctic marine predators — from belugas and narwhals to murres and kittiwakes.
+She has remained in Arctic research ever since, studying the impacts of climate change on Arctic marine predators — from belugas to murres and kittiwakes.

 On Nov.
 23, 2020, Choy received the 2020 L’Oréal Canada For Women in Science Research Excellence Fellowship.
 The prestigious fellowships, each worth $20,000, are awarded to support major postdoctoral research projects undertaken by young Canadians at a pivotal time in their career.